A Taste of… Winter’s secret

 Horror movies always made Natalie nervous, especially if she watched them late at night.
 Though she assured herself that the unease wouldn’t follow her home from the theater, a chill flitted down her back as she pushed open the front door to her house.

-Rather than focus on the supernatural scenes that had made the film they’d just seen so unnerving, she tried
+Rather than focus on the supernatural scenes that had made the film they’d just seen so unnerving, she tried to mentally take stock of the cinematography and the acting.
+Sometimes, if she examined a scary movie to admire all its separate parts, she could alleviate the creep of anxiety.

 In fact, the friends she’d accompanied to the theater that night had given her the suggestion.
 They were both horror aficionados, and about once a month, they would pile on her couch to watch movies and eat popcorn and other snacks.
-Their comments on the plot and characters
+Their comments on the plot and characters tended to keep Natalie’s fright at bay while in the comfort of her home.
+But they’d gone out this time.

-And she, nearly thirty years old or not,
+And she, nearly thirty years old or not, was now officially spooked.

 She rubbed at the goose bumps rising on her arms as the red taillights of the car faded away.